 I will use the term “recommended” loosely, as these are Apps that I enjoy and found through many different Pro-Privacy Resources…but we all must self-govern.
 Many of them are simple and require minimal permissions.

 Most Apps below can be found on F-Droid client (App “Store”) OR Droid-ify.
 If only using F-Droid, It is recommended to add the related Repository to F-Droid to fetch them and have timely updates.
-Here is GPF’s video of adding Repository to F-Droid https://rumble.com/v51hb09-degoogled-phone-apps-and-repositiories.html or DivestOS has a simple one below also.
+Here is GPF’s video of adding Repository to F-Droid https://rumble.com/v51hb09-degoogled-phone-apps-and-repositiories.html .

 deGoogled FOSS Apps that I use will have *.
 Mega, Internxt, Protonmail, Gboard & Brave are on Aurora Store.